Monday, January 25, 2021

 We are so excited to have expanded our gift selection to include lots of great bridal registry gifts!

-With the expansion of wedding web sites, some couples choose to register only online with big box companies like Williams Sonoma and Bed Bath and Beyond, but many people who are attending your event want the option to work with a small business because of unique and special products they offer.
+With the expansion of wedding web sites, some couples choose to register only online with Amazon, but many people who are attending your event want the option to work with a local business because of unique and special products they offer.
 When you limit the places you register, because you think it will be more streamlined or you will only get products that you have registered for, it actually works in reverse.
-If guests don't see options that they like, they start to look other places where you have not made selections.
-The best thing you can do to be gracious for your guests is to register in several places to give them several options to consider when purchasing gifts for you.
-Some guests don't like to buy dinner plates or kitchen gadgets, they want to buy elegant serving and entertaining items that they know you will enjoy for years to come.
-Our assortment is curated for this purpose specifically, and we offer timeless and unique items that you will actually use as you entertain guests as newlyweds!
+If guests don't see options that they like, they start to look other places where you have not made selections and "guess" at gifts for you.
+The best thing you can do to be gracious for your guests is to register in several places to give them various options to consider when purchasing gifts for you.

 As a bonus, any couple who registers and posts their Fresh Ink registry to their wedding web site will receive a $100 Fresh Ink gift card to use toward any Fresh Ink purchase - invitations, stationery, napkins, koozies, invitations, luggage anything!

 Here's how to qualify: Visit fresh-ink.com - our home and gift items are on this page.
 See something you like?
 Click "add to registry" then you will be prompted to create a new registry.
+Please add a minimum of 10 items to your registry to quality for the registry credit.
 We will receive a notification that your registry has been created, and we will confirm the link has been added to your web site and then we can apply your $100 credit to a purchase you are working on or mail it to you to be used in the future.
+Or if you prefer we duplicate the founder's registry for you as a quick start we can do that!

 Questions?
 Email info@fresh-ink.com and we will be happy to help!